Quasi-symmetric nets: A constructive approach to the equimodular elliptic type of Kokotsakis polyhedra: Discussion

 From a CAD perspective, Theorem~\ref{main_th:th1} offers an immediate source of simple, closed-form designs (QS-nets) with prescribed flat-angle relations.
 More generally, Proposition~\ref{main_th:prop1} is directly actionable: it reduces the synthesis of mechanisms of equimodular elliptic type to solving a structured algebraic system with simple symmetry constraints~\eqref{eq:M.1.a}--\eqref{eq:M.1.e} and two core relations -- a face-compatibility equation for \(\delta_i\)~\eqref{eq:M.1.f} and a kinematic equation for the dihedral angles~\eqref{eq:M.1.g}.
 This enables (i) fast feasibility checks during interactive modeling, (ii) \emph{inverse} design by prescribing partial angle data and solving for remaining parameters, and (iii) automatic rejection of designs drifting into non-elliptic regimes (violations of~\eqref{eq:N.0}) or non-physical solutions.
 The numerical pipeline (Section~\ref{sec-numeric}) is tailored for this workflow: it uses theory-informed sampling (Lemmas~\ref{plan_pr:lem2} and~\ref{plan_pr:lem2.5}) to initialize solvers; candidates are verified against the \emph{unsquared} equations and consistent sign patterns \(\{\varepsilon_i\},\{e_j\}\); and the period condition~\eqref{eq:N.5} is certified at prescribed tolerances.
 Together with our constructive routines for coordinate formulae, edge and angle generation, and construction and interactive flexion (see \texttt{Appendix/appendix.pdf}~\cite{Nurmatov2025Repo}), this yields a robust pipeline from CAD to physical prototype.

-Future work will address the open problems above, including the following directions: to extend the theory and algorithms from \(3\times 3\) nets to general \(m\times n\) nets; to investigate whether all polyhedra of equimodular elliptic type are flexible in \(\mathbb{R}^3\) for some range of their dihedral angles and, if so, to derive explicit flexion formulae; to seek simpler reformulations of period condition~\eqref{eq:N.5} in terms of elementary functions for faster verification; and to explore potential hidden symmetries within the equimodular elliptic type.
+Future work will address the open problems above, including the following directions: to extend the theory and algorithms from \(3\times 3\) nets to general \(m\times n\) nets; to investigate whether all polyhedra of equimodular elliptic type are flexible in \(\mathbb{R}^3\) for some range of their dihedral angles and, if so, to derive explicit flexion formulae; to seek simpler reformulations of period condition~\eqref{eq:N.5} in terms of elementary functions for faster verification; and to explore potential hidden symmetries within the equimodular elliptic type. \bluenew{Regarding the extension to general \(m\times n\) nets, a primary symbolic obstacle in scaling these explicit characterizations is the sheer complexity of the algebraic compatibility conditions.
+For example, imposing periodic boundary conditions on flat angles to form a quad-mesh requires solving highly coupled systems of Bricard-type equations.
+Alternatively, preliminary combinatorial approaches -- analogous to the ``building blocks'' in~\cite{dieleman2020} -- could be used to assemble larger patterns by treating our explicitly characterized \(3\times 3\) flexible meshes as local kinematic modules.
+We believe this interplay between local algebraic design and global combinatorial assembly provides a valuable direction for both the origami and discrete differential geometry communities.}